I failed to transform the enterprise

 The Beginning

-So, this was the situation I found myself in on my first day, together with few other developers.
+So, this was the situation I found myself in on my first day, together with a few other developers.
 We were tasked to re-implement the most critical piece of the website: the actual booking funnel.
-Not only should it be more reliable, but also customized for the specific business needs and providing a superior UX to increase sales.
+Not only should it be more reliable, but also customized for the specific business needs and provide a superior UX to increase sales.
 An achievable goal, just enough manpower to actually get this done, and a clear success metric.
-So far so good.
+So far, so good.

-The problem: to achieve the desired level of UX, we needed to convince stakeholders that a single-page-app approach would be needed, including some APIs to fuel them.
-Both things were completely unheard of internally, but after several emotional meetings we got the required "go ahead.".
-To shortcut discussions, I built the (working!) prototype by myself, since seeing is believing.
+The problem: to achieve the desired level of UX, we needed to convince stakeholders that a single-page-app approach would be necessary, including some APIs to fuel them.
+Both things were completely unheard of internally, but after several emotional meetings, we got the required "go ahead."
+To shortcut discussions, I built the (working!) prototype myself since seeing is believing.

-The next months was an intense learning and coding period within a crossfunctional team and finally we delivered exactly what was expected: the new booking frontend.
-A/B-tests showed a significant increase in online conversion rates, translating into millions of dollars per year.
+The next few months were an intense learning and coding period within a cross-functional team, and finally, we delivered exactly what was expected: the new booking frontend.
+A/B tests showed a significant increase in online conversion rates, translating into millions of dollars per year.

 Gaining Momentum

-Because this specific project was a runaway success internally, we were given additional topics to "modernize", like all other parts of the eCommerce funnel (product listings, ...).
-Additional developers were hired and even supplied from external partners to work on-site.
+Because this specific project was a runaway success internally, we were given additional topics to "modernize," like all other parts of the eCommerce funnel (product listings, etc.).
+Additional developers were hired and even supplied by external partners to work on-site.
 Major products got shipped, like the B2B frontends or a new HR career portal.
 My job was to coordinate development efforts, leading by hands-on prototyping and coaching team members to do the same.

-We had track records of successes, grew in manpower, got more/bigger tasks to tackle.
+We had track records of successes, grew in manpower, and got more/bigger tasks to tackle.

-But there also was a downside, clearly visible for me: some existing management and a few external partners got increasingly worried about our success.
-It was obvious for everyone that the "old way" of treating IT as a costly bunch of blue-collar drones didn't work as well as the "agile things" we did.
+But there was also a downside, clearly visible to me: some existing management and a few external partners got increasingly worried about our success.
+It was obvious to everyone that the "old way" of treating IT as a costly bunch of blue-collar drones didn't work as well as the "agile things" we did.
 Some traditional managers lost influence and power, things they tend to hate.
 With every feature we shipped, this situation got worse.

 Success Peak That Wasn't